mkaz/working-with-go/readme.md

 ## Contribute

 The site is generated from markdown files in the `pages` directory.
 Any additions, corrections, suggestions or any contributions are appreciated.

-You can submit a pull request or an issue for a bug or fix.
+To submit a pull request, make your edit to the file in `pages` directory.
+Use `hastie` to generate documentation and commit both changes files in your PR.

 Generation is done using [Hastie](https://github.com/mkaz/hastie), a site-generator I wrote in Go, of course.
 The built files are placed in the `/docs` directory that Github Pages serves from.